garrandall/popular-music-data/tracks/summertime-billy-stewart.md

 That's enough said, girl
 Baby, help you through, don't fall
 Now, settle back down
-Little girl, Giiiiiiiiiiiiiiirl
+Little girl, Girl

 Little darling do not let a little tear
-Fall-a from your eye-hi-hi-hi-eye
+Fall-a from your eye

 'Whoa!'

-~